staffanm/ferenda/doc/keyconcepts.rst

 url               The basic URL for the created site, used   'http://localhost:8000/'
-                  as template for all managed resources in a docrepo (see ``canonical_uri()``). fulltextindex     Whether to create a Whoosh fulltext index.
-True
+                  as template for all managed resources in a docrepo (see ``canonical_uri()``). fulltextindex     Whether to index all text in a fulltext     True search engine.
 Note: This can take a lot of time. useragent         The user-agent used with any external      'ferenda-bot' HTTP Requests.
 Please change this into
+		  something containing your contact info. storetype         Any of the suppored types: 'SQLITE',       'SQLITE' 'SLEEPYCAT', 'SESAME' or 'FUSEKI'.
+		  See :ref:`external-triplestore`.

+storelocation     The file path or URL to the triple store,  'data/ferenda.sqlite'
+                  dependent on the storetype
+storerepository   The repository/database to use within the  'ferenda'
+                  given triple store (if applicable) indextype         Any of the supported types: 'WHOOSH' or    'WHOOSH' 'ELASTICSEARCH'.
+See
+		  :ref:`external-fulltext`.
-		  something containing your contact info. storetype         Any of the suppored types: 'SQLITE',       'SQLITE' 'SLEEPYCAT', 'SESAME' or 'FUSEKI' storelocation     The file path or URL to the triple store,  'data/ferenda.sqlite' dependent on the storetype storerepository   The repository/database to use within the  'ferenda' given triple store (if applicable) indexlocation     The location of the whoosh index           'data/whooshindex' combineresources  Whether to combine and minify all css and  False js files into a single file each cssfiles          A list of all required css files           ['http://fonts.googleapis.com/css?family=Raleway:200,100',
+indexlocation     The location of the fulltext index         'data/whooshindex' combineresources  Whether to combine and minify all css and  False
+                  js files into a single file each cssfiles          A list of all required css files           ['http://fonts.googleapis.com/css?family=Raleway:200,100',